-One of the most crucial Vulnerabilities listed in top 10 of OWASP is Insecure Direct Object Reference Vulnerability (IDOR Vulnerability).
-In this article we will discuss IDOR Vulnerability.
+One of the most crucial Vulnerabilities listed in the top 10 of OWASP is Insecure Direct Object Reference Vulnerability (IDOR Vulnerability).
+In this article, we will discuss IDOR Vulnerability.
 Before moving ahead, let us first discuss Authentication.
-Authentication means to verify the identity of a person and allow that person to access specific requests if the user is authenticated (verified).
-But if a user is not authenticated and can be able to view files i.e. open files in a wrong way like the Hackers/Attackers do?, it is called Broken Authentication.
+Authentication means verifying the identity of a person and allowing that person to access specific requests if the user is authenticated (verified).
+But if a user is not authenticated and can be able to view files i.e. open files in the wrong way as the Hackers/Attackers do?, it is called Broken Authentication.
 This article will focus on the way an attacker uses Broken Authentication Vulnerabilities that may lead to IDOR.

 What is an IDOR Vulnerability?

 In a web application, whenever a user generates, sends, or receives a request from a server, there are some HTTP parameters such as “id”, “uid”, “pid” etc that have some unique values which the user has been assigned.
 An attacker can see such parameter values in cookies, headers, or wifi Packet captures.
 Via this, an attacker might be able to tamper with these values and this tampering may lead to IDOR.

 Some of the examples that demonstrate the untrusted data which can be manipulated using IDOR:

 Here we can see that the uid in the URL seems to be vulnerable and can be tampered with by an attacker to break the authentication.

 There are four types of IDOR as follows:

 - Directory Traversal: Directory Traversal is also known as a Path Traversal attack where an attacker can access or manipulates the files and folders which should not be allowed to access publicly.
 If there is a Directory Traversal vulnerability exists in a web application then the attacker can easily able to see some sensitive files or folders such as images, themes, scripts, and so on.